ml-evs/git-tutorial/README.md

 This content is hosted at
 <https://github.com/ml-evs/part2-computing-git-tutorial> under the MIT
 license (i.e. do what you want with this material).
-Any queries/corrections can be raised as issues/pull requests on GitHub.
+The talk slides and notes are available as PDFs.
+Any queries/corrections can be raised as issues/pull requests on GitHub or Cambridge people can email me (me388) directly if they would prefer.

 ## Introduction